denk1k/hedgesage/README.md

 * The HedgeSage UI is built using [Svelte](https://svelte.dev/), with [shadcn-svelte](https://shadcn-svelte.com/) used as the component library.
 It acts merely as a front-end to the information stored in this repository.
 The builds are targeting the `docs` directory for simplicity in use with GitHub Pages.

 ## TODO:
--   [ ] Implement fund searching functionality
+-   [ ] Implement fund searching functionality by name/cik
+-   [ ] Filtering based on annualized returns
 -   [x] Allow to retrieve 13F data from .txt files, letting backtests through years earlier than 2013.
 -   [ ] Allow for inclusion and downloading of non-stock tickers for the backtests
 -   [ ] Unified performance rating